 It stores all static content in a proxy server and fulfills subsequent requests from the stored data, thereby reducing the request-response time.

 It frees up server resources leading to a faster-responding website.

 Media files take the longest to load.
 Users expect best quality images/videos without having to wait for them to download.
 A difficult spot for the websites to be in.
 Optimizing your images and/or videos for the web can ensure that you offer a relatively smaller sized media file without compromising on quality.
 Here are some tools to help you optimize images on your WP site.

 Unnecessary plugins and/or themes can bloat your WP-database having an impact on the website speed.
 Ensure that you keep relevant and high-quality plugins and delete the ones that you don’t use anymore.

 Optimize your WP-Database

 Most WordPress hosting providers offer WP-database optimization as a part of the package.
 If your hosting provider doesn’t, or if you are with a non-WP host, then you can use plugins like WP DB Manager to manage and optimize your WP-database.

+Hiring professional WordPress developers can help you to optimise the speed of your WordPress website.
 We hope that the steps mentioned above can help you improve the speed of your website.